 OTHER CHANGES IN TENANT PROTECTIONS

-Eviction Court: As of 3/18/2020, the SF Superior Court is not processing new eviction lawsuits for at least 90 days, which means a landlord can’t file the court paperwork for an eviction, except for in the case of evictions resulting from violence, threats of violence, or health and safety issues.
-The ACCESS Center and Small Claims courts are also closed until at least 4/15/2020.
+As of 3/18/2020, the SF Superior Court is not processing new evictions until June 19th, except for in the case of evictions resulting from violence, threats of violence, or health and safety issues.
+The ACCESS Center and Small Claims courts are also closed until at least 5/1/2020.

 Sheriff Evictions: As of 3/16/2020, the San Francisco Sheriff’s office is not executing eviction orders until further notice.